Harryyadav/slate/source/includes/business_units.md

 }
 ```

-This endpoint retrieves a list of business unit resources, respecting the permissions of the user who has made the requested.
+This endpoint retrieves a list of Business Unit resources, respecting the permissions of the user who has made the requested.

 ### Query Parameters